Returns a SubGraph view of the subgraph induced on

 nodesand the edges between those nodes.

-A subgraph view of the graph.
+Parameters: nodes (list, iterable) – A container of nodes which will be iterated through once.
+Returns: G – A subgraph view of the graph.
 The graph structure cannot be changed but node/edge attributes can and are shared with the original graph.
+Return type: SubGraph View

 The graph, edge and node attributes are shared with the original graph.
 Changes to the graph structure is ruled out by the view, but changes to attributes are reflected in the original graph.